willkg/douglas/docs/dev_architecture.rst

 The renderer callback allows plugins to specify a renderer to use by returning a renderer instance to use.
-If no renderer is specified, we use the default blosxom renderer.
+If no renderer is specified, we use the default Jinja2 renderer.

 Functions that implement this callback will get an args dict
 containing: